-Reactive attachment disorder (RAD) is a rare condition of emotional dysfunction, in which a baby or child cannot form a bond with its parents or caregivers due to early neglect or mistreatment.
+Reactive attachment disorder (RAD) is a rare condition of emotional dysfunction in which a baby or child has difficulty forming a bond with parents or caregivers due to early neglect or mistreatment.
 The symptoms of RAD can mimic other conditions, so it is important to have the affected child evaluated by a specialist in order to get the correct diagnosis and treatment.
-Without treatment, RAD may persist for years and have a permanent effect on the child’s emotional development and adult relationships.
+Without treatment, RAD may persist for years.

-Infants and children whose basic physical and emotional needs are neglected learn not to expect normal caregiving and comfort from their caregivers.
-Although most children can ultimately develop healthy, bonded relationships in spite of early neglect, some cannot.
-The risk of developing RAD is higher than average in babies and children who have a mother with postpartum depression, live in orphanages and other institutions, live in multiple foster-care situations, are separated from parents for an extended period, or who have inexperienced or neglectful parents or caregivers.
+Infants and children whose basic physical and emotional needs are neglected may learn not to expect normal caregiving and comfort.
+The risk of developing RAD is higher than average in babies and children who have a mother with postpartum depression, live in orphanages and other institutions, live in multiple foster-care situations, are separated from parents for an extended period, or have neglectful parents or caregivers.

-A pediatrician or family doctor can refer you to another physician who specializes in diagnosing and treating RAD.
-More often than not, the symptoms of RAD lessen or disappear completely when the child is moved to a consistently supportive and caring family environment or to caregivers who are emotionally available to respond to the child’s needs.
-There are no therapies or treatments that can cure attachment disorders, but since children with RAD often have multiple issues, therapy and medical treatment may be advised to treat the co-existing conditions.
-In some cases, attachment-based family therapy (ABFT) administered by a licensed, experienced attachment–based family therapist can help children and adults heal damaged family relationships and strengthen the parent-child bond.
+Symptoms of RAD may lessen or disappear completely when a child is moved to a consistently supportive and caring family environment or to caregivers who are emotionally available to respond to the child’s needs.
+Since children with RAD often have multiple issues, therapy and medical treatment may be advised to treat co-existing conditions.
+In some cases, attachment-based family therapy (ABFT) administered by a licensed, experienced therapist can help children and adults heal damaged family relationships and strengthen the parent-child bond.
 Medication may be considered when psychotherapy alone is not effective.

-Note: Attachment-based therapy as described here should not to be confused with unconventional, unproved, and potentially harmful treatments that are also referred to as attachment therapy, which involve physical manipulation, restraint, deprivation, “boot camp” type activities, or physical discomfort of any kind.
+Note: Attachment-based therapy as described here should not be confused with unconventional, unproven, and potentially harmful treatments that are also referred to as attachment therapy, which involve physical manipulation, restraint, deprivation, “boot camp-type” activities, or physical discomfort of any kind.